Ireland’s Health Status

 Imports from Non-EU States / Third Countries (including Great Britain)

-All other species may originate from any of the countries referenced in the above regulation, or any other country which is a member of the World Organisation for Animal Health (WOAH).
+All non-listed species may originate from any of the countries referenced in the above regulation, or any other country which is a member of the World Organisation for Animal Health (WOAH).

 See our section on Certification Requirements in order to ensure that your consignment travels with the correct health documentation for import to Ireland.